-Visitors can access the whole of Park Güell, but the access regulation policy regulates the entrance to the monumental area, which was declared a World Heritage Site.
+Visitors can access the whole of Park Güell.
+The access regulation policy only regulates the entrance to the monumental area, which was declared a World Heritage Site.
 This regulation was important as the huge influx of tourists visiting Park Guell was putting a strain on coexistence and also preventing the conservation of heritage.

 The regulation limits the capacity to a maximum of 1400 visitors per hour and requires entry to access it.